Statcounter

 I must make it very clear at the start that I am a neutral yet interested observer of the matters that follow.

-Towards the end of May here in the UK, there was a lot of coverage in newspapers and on television about the failure of the appeal by Lucy Connolly against her sentence of imprisonment for two years and seven months.
+Towards the end of May 2025, there was a lot of coverage in newspapers and on television about the failure of the appeal by Lucy Connolly against her sentence of imprisonment for two years and seven months.
 Her crime was that on the day of the Southport riots, she had tweeted, “Set fire to all the f***ing hotels (full of asylum seekers) for all I care.
 If that makes me racist so be it.”

 Most people who objected and complained when her appeal was overruled did so for the reason that they believed that 31 months in prison is too severe a sentence for a tweet, no matter how obnoxious and vile it might have been, especially as Ms Connolly is the mother of a 12-year-old daughter and we are continually being told that prisons are full.